oVirt/ovirt-site/source/release/4.2.7/index.html.md

 #### imgbased

- - [BZ 1613931](https://bugzilla.redhat.com/1613931) <b>[RFE] Add the ability to recover from failed upgrades</b><br>Feature: <br>The recover verb was added to imgbase<br><br>Reason: <br>imgbase creates LVs while upgrading ovirt-node-ng, if for any reason imgbase fails, and those LVs remain on the system, rerunning the upgrade fails on "existing LVs".<br><br>Result: <br>`imgbase --experimental recover` will try to find stale LVs that remained on the system due to a failed upgrade, and remove the.  imgbase will prompt the user before removing LVs, unless used with --force.
+ - [BZ 1613931](https://bugzilla.redhat.com/1613931) <b>[RFE] Add the ability to recover from failed upgrades</b><br>This release adds the recover verb to imgbase.
+While upgrading ovirt-node-ng, imgbase creates LVs.
+If for any reason imgbase fails, and those LVs remain on the system, rerunning the upgrade fails on "existing LVs".<br>Now, `imgbase --experimental recover` finds and removes stale LVs that remained on the system due to a failed upgrade. imgbase will prompt the user before removing LVs, unless used with --force.

 #### oVirt Engine